-Microsoft says 75,000 new Windows Phone apps and 300,000 app updates published in 2012Alex Wagner - Deputy Managing Editor, News Desk
+Microsoft says 75,000 new Windows Phone apps and 300,000 app updates published in 2012Alex Wagner - Editorial Director of News and Content

 App selection is a hot topic when it comes to Windows Phone, with Microsoft revealing earlier this year that its platform is now home to 120,000 apps.
 With 2012 winding down, the Redmond firm took the time today to give us another update on Windows Phone's app situation, including the number of apps that've been added this year.
 Microsoft says that 2012 saw over 75,000 new apps get published to the Windows Phone Store, which has resulted in a doubling of the platform's catalog size.
 There have also been more than 300,000 app updates released.